5 Incredible Food Preservation Methods

 Cover the fermenting food with a cloth and secure it with a rubber band.

-Ferment the food for about 2 weeks (leave it in the vessel), checking on it occasionally to make sure everything is going well.
+Ferment the food for about 2 weeks (leave it in the vessel), checking on it occasionally to ensure everything is going well.

 After 2 weeks, transfer the fermented food to a new container and store it in the fridge.
-Fermented foods will keep for several months in the fridge!
+Fermented foods will be good in the refrigerator for several months!

 In case you missed this post, Why You Should Stock Sauerkraut